Website Privacy Policy

 Health Information Submitted Through the Website

 Certain areas of the Website may allow you to submit information to request appointments, contact our office, or inquire about services.
 While we strive to protect your information, these forms may not be intended for the transmission of sensitive medical information.
 You should not submit detailed medical, diagnostic, or treatment information through Website forms unless explicitly directed to do so through a secure system.
-If you choose to submit information through the Website, you acknowledge and accept the potential risks associated with transmitting information electronically.
-For sensitive health-related communications, we encourage you to use our secure patient portal or contact our office directly by phone.

 Protected Health Information (PHI)